 Bad bathroom design is a widespread problem.
 If you Google “toilet paper holder,” you will get 1,050,000 results, and about 1,049,999 of them will be ugly or poorly made or wildly expensive (or all three).
 The average American spends 30 minutes a day in the bathroom–and one in four of us spends upwards of an hour in there, by the way.
 Yet of all rooms in the house, the bath is most likely to be the repository of after-thought accessories that seem as if they designed specifically to be locked away in a medicine cabinet where no one has to look at them.
 Why?

 Above: A restored bath in a Brooklyn house designed by Elizabeth Roberts (for more, see A Brownstone in Brooklyn, Reborn).

-I was minding my own business when—suddenly—the toilet paper holder fell off the wall with a clatter.
+When the toilet paper attacked me, I was minding my own business when–suddenly–it fell off the wall with a clatter.
 One of the brackets flew into the dark nether region behind the toilet.
-The other wall bracket dropped on my foot, and the spool of toilet paper rolled away, unfurling itself as self-importantly as patriotic bunting on the Fourth of July.
+The other wall bracket dropped on my foot, and the spool of paper rolled away, unfurling itself as self-importantly as patriotic bunting on the Fourth of July.

 The commotion did not go unnoticed.

 “Are you OK in there?” the hostess called from the other side of the door, where she stood rattling the handle.

 No, I am not OK.
 I am shaken to the quick by the realization that it is not safe to use someone else’s bathroom, where you are at the mercy of their bad fixtures.
 Not that I am blaming the hostess; she’s a victim too.

 Above: The classic, ingeniously simple Thomas Hoof Porcelain Toilet Paper Holder (above) with a slot through which you can pull paper; it’s €22.